 2016: Science Labs were officially opened in February 2016 and became part of the Arts and Technology precinct at the Officer campus.

 2017: The first year of the 3 and 4-Year-Old Kinder program commences at the Early Learning Centre, Officer campus.
 Primary students move from the Early Learning Centre into purpose-built Primary classrooms.

 2018: Multi-Purpose Centre works conclude at Officer campus.

-2019: Classes run at each year level from Prep to year 12 at Officer campus.
+2019: Classes run at each year level from Prep to year 12 at the Officer campus.
 The Multi-Purpose Centre was officially opened in August 2019 with a Grand Opening ceremony.

-2020: Two infrastructure projects commence with the support of the Victorian State Government’s Building Grants program: the Primary redevelopment at Officer campus and the Early Learning Centre at Narre Warren South campus.
+2020: Two infrastructure projects commence with the support of the Victorian State Government's Building Grants program: the Primary redevelopment at the Officer campus and the Early Learning Centre at Narre Warren South campus.